-There are no specific contractual clawback provisions in favor of the Company for the short-term variable remuneration paid out to the members of the Executive Committee who were in office on November 23, 202328 (excluding the CEO).
-The CEO and the Executive Committee members who joined the Company after November 23, 202328 are awarded their short-term variable remuneration subject to clawback provisions.
+There are no specific contractual clawback provisions in favor of the Company for the short-term variable remuneration paid out to the members of the Executive Committee who were in office on November 23, 2023 (excluding the CEO).
+The CEO and the Executive Committee members who joined the Company after November 23, 2023 are awarded their short-term variable remuneration subject to clawback provisions.

-The long-term incentive for the member of the Executive Committee located in the United States as applicable under the Remuneration Policy approved in 2021, is not subject to any clawback provisions.
-The long-term variable remuneration, as introduced (for the Executive Members not employed by a US entity) or amended (for the Executive Members employed by a US entity) by the Remuneration Policy revised in 2023, is subject to clawback provisions.
+The variable long-term remuneration, as introduced (for the Executive Members not employed by a US entity) or amended (for the Executive Members employed by a US entity) by the Remuneration Policy revised in 2023, is subject to clawback provisions.

-No use was made of such clawback provisions in 2023.
+No use was made of such clawback provisions in 2024.